rwinikates/rwinikates.github.io/affiliates.md

 - [Namecheap](http://www.namecheap.com/?aff=79588) I get 15% credit back on any DNS, hosting, or SSL purchase you make through them.
 - [Groupon](https://www.groupon.com/visitor_referral/h/82a46eb9-5fa7-44d3-87e3-9965e02a9028) The deals site.
 You almost certainly have an account already.
 I get a $10 groupon gift card.
 - [Trello](https://trello.com/robwinikates/recommend) I use this at work to help organize tasks, its super slick.
 I get silly add-ons like the ability to add stickers to my tasks.
+- [Rocketmiles](https://www.rocketmiles.com/refer/RWINIKAT?language=en) This site gives a good way to earn airline miles when booking hotels, gets me another 1000 miles into one of my accounts if you sign up through this link.

 ## Programs I still need to get the details worked out on:
 - Amazon